dvolk/catwalk/README.md

 Use networkx to create a cluster graph

 #### Example: making a cluster graph png

+You will need a running catwalk server and graphviz installed

 Add your samples to catwalk and run: